-Note: Sharp Sans Display is the primary brand font, but not available on most computers.
+Note: Sharp Sans Display is the primary brand font and is available to download from the brand portal, but not available on most computers.
 If you have access to Sharp Sans Display, please use this font.

 Color Palette: Use the Children’s primary color palette over other colors and palettes whenever possible.
 Tints of these colors may be used as long as they don’t make up more than 25% of the area where they are being used.
 Below are the official colors for Children’s National: